JAIDHEER007/Daily-Attendance-Py-Bot/README.md

 - <a href="https://stackoverflow.com/questions/5041008/how-to-find-elements-by-class">Find elements by class in BeautifulSoup</a>
 - <a href="https://stackoverflow.com/questions/18528533/pretty-printing-a-pandas-dataframe#:~:text=I%27ve%20just%20found%20a%20great%20tool%20for%20that%20need%2C%20it%20is%20called%20tabulate.">Pretty Printing a Pandas Dataframe</a>
 - <a href="https://pypi.org/project/tabulate/">Tabulate module in Python</a>
-- <a href="https://www.tutorialspoint.com/how-to-handle-frames-in-selenium-with-python">Handling frames using Selenium</a>
+- <a href="https://www.tutorialspoint.com/how-to-handle-frames-in-selenium-with-python">Handling HTML frames using Selenium</a>
 - <a href="https://stackoverflow.com/questions/11065421/command-prompt-wont-change-directory-to-another-drive#:~:text=you%20can%20use%20/d-,cd%20/d%20d%3A%5CDocs%5CJava,-For%20more%20help">Directory switching to other Drive using CMD</a>
 - <a href="https://medium.com/@andikarachman/pandas-tutorial-modifying-dataframes-e30cdf208f92">Modifying Dataframes</a>
 ---